 Upon my return to the city, news of a different storm had also settled, as the rumble of the rice shortage flooded every corner of the country.
 Everyday rice was carrying a price tag that was approaching the same bracket that local heirloom rice was priced—at export rate.
 The eruption of why it’s come to this goes back several months.

-Last June, Department of Agriculture secretary Emmanuel Piñol announced, with much optimism, that the country would be able to reach total rice self-sufficiency by 2020.
-To be self sufficient, the country’s production of a food item—in this case, rice—should be ample enough not only to meet national food requirements, but also to maintain a constant reserve stock at the same time as well.
-In spite of dedicated programs on crop insurance, provision of high quality seeds, and advanced irrigation systems, the country has, in the last 57 years, only truly been self sufficient for 13 years.
+Last June, Department of Agriculture secretary Emmanuel Piñol announced, optimistically, that the country would reach total rice self-sufficiency by 2020.
+To be self-sufficient, the country’s production of a food item—in this case, rice—should be ample enough not only to meet national food requirements, but also maintain a constant reserve stock at the same time as well.
+In spite of dedicated programs on crop insurance, provision of high quality seeds, and advanced irrigation systems, the country has, in the last 57 years, only truly been self-sufficient for 13 years.

 Barely a month after Piñol’s bright-eyed declaration, the country was rubbed raw with the news of August’s rocketing inflation.
 The supply shocks of food are what pushed inflation beyond acceptable, but none more than rice may have pushed it to an intolerable range.

 This reality opens up the gates to a chain of events that puts rice farmers on the losing end.

 The National Food Authority (NFA) is in charge of maintaining the cost and supply of rice in the nation, and holds a monopoly on rice imports.
 The NFA ultimately met dangerous terrain at the start of 2018, as rice reserves slid down to a two-day supply (maintaining a 15-day reserve is mandatory, which is pushed up to 30 days for the calamity-prone months of July to September).
 In an effort to alleviate the situation, 500,000 metric tons worth of rice imports were ordered in the first quarter of the year.